Doctors fear more death as Dakotas experience virus ‘sorrow’

 “It is a freight train going very fast and it is going to take enormous effort to stop it,” he said.

-Doctors in the region are stunned that they are still struggling to persuade people to take precautions.
+Doctors are stunned that they are still struggling to persuade people to take precautions.

 “When I go out and I don’t see a significant number of people masking, that really worries me,” Dr. Jawad Nazir, a clinical professor at the University of South Dakota School of Medicine, said.
 “This is not going away.”